How do tradelines work?

 - The information associated with that credit card appears on your credit report.

-*Note, I didn’t say your credit scores go up; I said they are impacted.
+*Note, I didn’t say your credit scores go up; I said they change.
+Why?

-Because if you’re added to a credit card (as an authorized user) which has poor payment history, a balance, etc., you could actually negatively impact your credit score.
+If you add an authorized user credit account which has poor payment history, a high balance, etc., the negative information could lower your credit score.

-The goal is to be added to a credit card (i.e., a “tradeline”) that’s in good standing for the purpose of increasing your credit score.
+The goal is to be added to a credit card (i.e., a “tradeline”) that’s in good standing.
+The positive information on the tradeline could help increase your credit score.

 Do tradelines work for everyone and all credit situations?